-VQE-S provides a number of high-availability mechanisms for resiliency and redundancy:
+The VQE-S provides several high-availability mechanisms for resiliency and redundancy:

-- The VQE-S processes (Control Plane, Data Plane, Multicast Load Balancer, and STUN Server) are constantly monitored by the VQE monitoring process-Process Monitor.
-If a VQE-S process fails, Process Monitor automatically attempts to restart it. - If Process Monitor itself fails, the Linux initialization process detects this failure and restarts the VQE-S service (Process Monitor). - If a Cisco CDE110 running VQE-S fails and there is a redundant, backup CDE110 running VQE-S that is configured to receive the same multicast streams, the backup VQE-S takes over servicing the streams. - The use of anycast IP addresses and equal-cost multi-path routing allows multiple VQE Servers in a single facility to be loaded balanced between servers and to provide failover protection in case of a server failure.
-For more information, see the "Load Balancing and Redundancy with Multiple VQE-S Servers" section on page 2-21.
+- VQE-S processes (Control Plane, Data Plane, Multicast Load Balancer, and STUN Server) are constantly monitored by the VQE monitoring process-Process Monitor.
+If a VQE-S process fails, the Process Monitor automatically attempts to restart it. - If the Process Monitor itself fails, the Linux initialization process detects this failure and restarts the VQE-S service (Process Monitor). - If a Cisco CDE running a VQE-S fails and there is a redundant, backup CDE running a VQE-S that is configured to receive the same multicast streams, the backup VQE-S takes over servicing the streams. - Use of anycast IP addresses and equal-cost multi-path routing allows multiple VQE-Ss in a single facility to be load balanced between servers and to provide failover protection in case of a server failure.
+For more information, see the "Load Balancing and Redundancy with Multiple VQE-S" section on page 2-18.

-For Multicast Load Balancing, when a multicast stream used for caching on the VQE-S host starts or stops, VQE-S determines the best Cisco CDE110 Ethernet interface on which to join or leave the multicast group.
+For Multicast Load Balancing, when a multicast stream used for caching on the VQE-S host starts or stops, the VQE-S determines the best Cisco CDE Ethernet interface on which to join or leave the multicast group.
 The VQE-S software distributes the joins across available interfaces to avoid oversubscription.
-VQE-S also monitors the status of these interfaces, moving the streams to other interfaces in case of interface failure.
+The VQE-S also monitors the status of these interfaces, moving the streams to other interfaces in case of interface failure.

-VQE-S uses Linux system and network services for system initialization, network access, interface status monitoring, and multicast stream reception.
+The VQE-S uses Linux system and network services for system initialization, network access, interface status monitoring, and multicast stream reception.